-As a result of these factors, our competitors may obtain regulatory approval of their products more rapidly than we are able to or may obtain patent protection or other intellectual property rights that limit our ability to develop or commercialize one or more of our product candidates.
+As a result of these factors, our competitors may obtain regulatory approval of their products more rapidly than we are able to or may obtain patent protection or other intellectual property rights that limit our ability to develop or commercialize UNLOXCYT or one or more of our product candidates.
 Our competitors may also develop drugs that are more effective, safe, useful and less costly than ours and may be more successful than us in manufacturing and marketing their products.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.
 We will also face competition from these third parties in establishing clinical trial sites, in patient registration for clinical trials, and in identifying and in-licensing new product candidates.

 Further, generic therapies are typically sold at lower prices than branded therapies and are generally preferred by hospital formularies and managed care providers of health services.
-We anticipate that, if approved, our product candidates will face increasing competition in the form of generic versions of branded products of competitors, including those that have lost or will lose their patent exclusivity.
+We anticipate that UNLOXCYT and our product candidates, if approved, will face increasing competition in the form of generic versions of branded products of competitors, including those that have lost or will lose their patent exclusivity.
 In the future, we may face additional competition from a generic form of our own candidates when the patents covering them begin to expire, or earlier if the patents are successfully challenged.
-If we are unable to demonstrate to physicians and payers that the key differentiating features of our product candidates translate to overall clinical benefit or lower cost of care, we may not be able to compete with generic alternatives.
+If we are unable to demonstrate to physicians and payers that the key differentiating features of UNLOXCYT or our product candidates translate to overall clinical benefit or lower cost of care, we may not be able to compete with generic alternatives.

-If any of our product candidates are successfully developed but do not achieve broad market acceptance among physicians, patients, healthcare payors and the medical community, the revenues that any such product candidates generate from sales will be limited.
+If UNLOXCYT, which received FDA approval in December 2024, or any of our product candidates are successfully developed but do not achieve broad market acceptance among physicians, patients, healthcare payors and the medical community, the revenues that UNLOXCYT or any such product candidates generate from sales will be limited.

-Even if our product candidates receive regulatory approval, they may not gain market acceptance among physicians, patients, healthcare payors and the medical community.
-Coverage and reimbursement of our product candidates by third-party payors, including government payors, generally would also be necessary for commercial success.
-The degree of market acceptance of any approved products would depend on a number of factors, including, but not necessarily limited to:
+Our product UNLOXCYT, and our product candidates that receive regulatory approval, may not gain market acceptance among physicians, patients, healthcare payors and the medical community.
+Coverage and reimbursement of our UNLOXCYT or product candidates by third-party payors, including government payors, generally would also be necessary for commercial success.
+The degree of market acceptance of UNLOXCYT or any other approved products would depend on a number of factors, including, but not necessarily limited to:

-- the efficacy and safety as demonstrated in clinical trials; - the timing of market introduction of such product candidates as well as competitive products; - the clinical indications for which the drug is approved; - acceptance by physicians, major operators of hospitals and clinics and patients of the product as a safe and effective treatment; - the potential and perceived advantages of product candidates over alternative treatments; - the safety of product candidates in a broader patient group (i.e. based on actual use); - the cost of treatment in relation to alternative treatments; - the availability of adequate reimbursement and pricing by third parties and government authorities; - changes in regulatory requirements by government authorities for our product candidates - relative convenience and ease of administration; - the prevalence and severity of side effects and adverse events; - the effectiveness of our sales and marketing efforts; and - unfavorable publicity relating to the product.
+- the efficacy and safety as demonstrated in clinical trials; - the timing of market introduction of UNLOXCYT and such product candidates as well as competitive products; - the clinical indications for which UNLOXCYT or the drug is approved; - acceptance by physicians, major operators of hospitals and clinics and patients of UNLOXCYT or the product as a safe and effective treatment; - the potential and perceived advantages of UNLOXCYT or product candidates over alternative treatments; - the safety of UNLOXCYT or product candidates in a broader patient group (i.e. based on actual use); - the cost of treatment in relation to alternative treatments; - the availability of adequate reimbursement and pricing by third parties and government authorities; - changes in regulatory requirements by government authorities for UNLOXCYT and our product candidates; - relative convenience and ease of administration; - the prevalence and severity of side effects and adverse events; - the effectiveness of our sales and marketing efforts; and - unfavorable publicity relating to UNLOXCYT or the product.

-If any product candidate is approved but does not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate sufficient revenue from these products and in turn we may not become or remain profitable.
+If UNLOXCYT, and any product candidate that is approved, do not achieve an adequate level of acceptance by physicians, hospitals, healthcare payors and patients, we may not generate sufficient revenue from these products and in turn we may not become or remain profitable.